 Indicator Annual / Interim Assessment trigger Performance 1 April Performance 1 April Performance 1 April Monitoring Target 2015 - 31 March 2016 2016 - 31 March 2017 2017 - 31 March 2018 Production of SPG on SPG not produced SPG not produced.
 SPG not produced.
 SPG not produced.
 Trees, Landscaping within 15 months of and Development. adopting the Plan.

-Analysis: The requirement to prepa are and publish the SP G will be further consider red as part of the prepara ation of the Revised LDP.
-Conclusion: The potential preparation national policy and to en- or it to be further consid ered in light of changes to Future steps to be take n (if necessary): To be considered as part t of the preparation of t he Revised LDP.
+The requirement to prepare and publish the SPG will be further considered as part of the preparation of the Revised LDP.